geojeff/busser/README.md

 modifications done in Busser.

-Evaluate IcedCoffeeScript, with its addition of *await* and *defer*, for replacing code in busser's handler exec methods, for cases where counts are used to wait for overall completion.
+Evaluate IcedCoffeeScript, with its addition of *await* and *defer*, for replacing code in busser's handler exec methods, at least for cases where counts are used to wait for overall completion.
 See [IcedCoffeeScript](http://maxtaco.github.com/coffee-script/).

 For coming up to par with Chance, and for adding new features, graphics production and handling may be enhanced by using node.js modules such as